Configure Your Settings

 - Delete Account: Permanently remove your account

-Tax & Business Configuration
+Tax and Business Configuration

 This section is crucial for proper order processing and tax calculations.